kodedninja/odot/README.md

 # odot
 odot is a really simple checklist command line tool.
 It's pretty dumb, but I'll work on it.
+It makes todoing very comfortable through short commands.

 ### Installation
 ```